migoox/ml-dogs/README.md

 ### Via VS Code

-0. Open VS Code in the root of the repository.
+0. Install the `ms-python.python` extension and restart the VS Code.
-1. Install the `ms-python.python` extension.
+1. Open VS Code in the root of the repository.
 2. Use `Ctrl`+`Shift`+`P` and find `Python: Create Environment...`.
 3. Select `Venv`.
 4. Select the newest version of python executable on your machine.